xelfia/XELF.MagicaVoxel.Shaders/README.md

   * Tested with MagicaVoxel 0.99.1a for Windows

 ## Basic Informations
 MagicaVoxel shader is a processor of vox model object.
-Installed MagicaVoxel shader can use from the Console in MagicaVoxel.
+Installed MagicaVoxel shader can be used from the Console in MagicaVoxel.

 ## Installation
 Install the shader by copying the file from the [📁`shader`](shader) directory in this project into the 📁`shader` directory of your MagicaVoxel installation.

 ## Groupable Blur
 * [🗎`blur.txt`](shader/blur.txt): Shader file of the Groupable Blur
-* This will assist you:
+* Will assist you:
   * To make a gradient.
   * To add an antialiasing effect.
   * To add a rounded corner effect.